Review — Suikoden Tactics

 After blue comes yellow.
 So it would seem with the release of Persona 4, which has the same engine and battle system as its predecessor.
 Despite all this, it comes off as a much better game – Atlus clearly took the time to figure out what went wrong in Persona 3 and fix it.
 At the same time, they came up with a plot I found easier to connect with, composed better music, and even came up with better swag to lure people into buying the game.
 It’s no surprise, then, that Persona 4 is my new favorite RPG on the PS2.

 Several improvements make up the core of the reason I enjoyed playing Persona 4 so much.
-You can pretty much copy the gripes from my Persona 3 and FES reviews and every single one of them has been mitigated if not completely resolved. → Read the rest
+You can pretty much copy the gripes from my Persona 3 and FES reviews and every single one of them has been mitigated if not completely resolved.
+Allies can now be under your direct command, although battles flow better when the AI does its own thing. → Prince of Postia: Article Within

 An ode to a fallen memory card